Fuel Polishing – All Your Questions Answered

 Q: Will fuel polishing disrupt my business?

-A: No, the fuel polishing process will cause almost zero disruption to your operations.
+A: No, the process will cause almost zero disruption to your operations.
 Equipment and machinery can carry on running while the fuel polishing equipment does its job as the fuel remains in the tank while the contaminants are filtered out.

 Q: How long will fuel polishing take?